lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 { "time": "2019-02-17T19:32:03.354Z" }
 ```

+At this point you are probably noticing another amazing feature of Fastify: JSON serialization is handled out of the box if a route returns an object.

 Hooray, our server API is now implemented. 🥳

-Let's move on and work on the frontend!
+Let's move on and let's start to work on the frontend!

 ## Frontend setup